eagronin/yelp-prepare/README.md

 10 rows in set (0.70 sec)
 ```

 Next, we group restaurants in the city with the largest number of reviews (which is Las Vegas as the analysis above shows) by their overall star rating.
-Then we compare the restaurants with 2-3 stars to the restaurants with 4-5 stars in terms of the number of revews:
+Then we compare the restaurants with 2-3 stars to the restaurants with 4-5 stars in terms of the number of reviews:

 ```sql
 select city